-Michael Jackson Estate IRS Lawsuit Continues As MJ’s 2017 Net Worth Grows Again
+Michael Jackson Estate IRS Lawsuit Continues, As Jackson’s 2017 Net Worth Grows Again

-Michael Jackson fans are captivated by his songs, performances and wide range of artistic talents, but he is also fascinating because he is still making money long after his 2009 death.
-Unfortunately, a fortune of this size has attracted some of the wrong kind of attention to the Michael Jackson estate, and now MJ’s estate has been battling with the IRS.
+Michael Jackson fans are captivated by his songs, performances, and wide range of artistic talents, but he is also fascinating because he is still making money long after his death in 2009.
+Unfortunately, a fortune of this size has attracted some of the wrong kind of attention to the Michael Jackson estate, and now Jackson’s estate has been battling with the IRS.

 While many Michael Jackson fans are still watching his videos like “Dirty Diana” and “Thriller,” Michael Jackson’s net worth is not necessarily increasing because he has millions of views on YouTube.